Resident Evil (The Vampire Diaries): Reviews

-Lindsay Sperling of We Got This Covered gave a good review to the episode saying that the fans reunited with some familiar faces from the past such as Grams and that Marcos seem to be a good villain: "Markos seems like a sane enough addition to the cast, but that doesn’t mean he won’t try to kill everyone like previous villains.
-With Katherine (also Dobrev) gone for good, The Vampire Diaries is lacking an antagonist and Markos is a prime candidate for that position."

 Jen of TV Over Mind also gave a good review to the episode and praised Wesley for his directional debut: "Paul Wesley deserves a round of applause for this incredible episode that served as his directorial debut on The Vampire Diaries.
 Seriously, it was very impressive for numerous reasons including how it dealt with the mythical doppelganger prophecy and the mythology of the Travelers."

 Ashley Dominique of Geeked Out Nation gave a C+ rating to the episode saying: "No one seemed to be looking for the truth or working together to piece all the information they had on a clear picture about the travelers and Marcos' intentions."

 Matt Richenthal from TV Fanatic rated the episode with only 1.1/5 saying that the episode was boring and a horrid hour of television.
 "Overall, very little happened.
 We discovered that Markos does want the Travelers to take over Mystic Falls; that Jeremy has to be better at communicating with his girlfriend; that Paul Wesley is a strong director; that Ezno is BY FAR the best part of TVD at this point; and that Tyler has been taken over by a Passenger.
 But around and around we go with the Elena/Damon/Stefan nonsense.
 When the characters themselves are bored, doesn't that pretty much say it all?"